-THE number three is synonymous with famous AFL footballers, with some of the games greatest opting to wear #3 during their careers.
-Names like Voss, Skilton, Judd, Leigh Matthews and Bartel immediately spring to mind when thinking of No. 3, but a pair of recent retirees are the ones Sydney and Hawthorn fans fondly remember.
-Both Jarrad McVeigh and Jordan Lewis ended their AFL journey at the conclusion of the 2019 season, with the pair featuring in 300+ games and making multiple appearances on the games biggest stage.
+The number three is synonymous with famous AFL footballers, with some of the game’s greatest opting to wear #3 during their careers.
+Names like Michael Voss, Bobby Skilton, Chris Judd, Lethal Leigh Matthews and Jimmy Bartel immediately spring to mind when thinking of No. 3, but a pair of recent retirees are the ones that Sydney and Hawthorn fans fondly remember.
+Both Jarrad McVeigh and Jordan Lewis ended their AFL journey at the conclusion of the 2019 season, with the pair playing over 300 games each and making multiple appearances on the last day in September.
 It was a mighty task trying to split the duo when comparing their careers head-to-head but after digging through their renowned resumes there can only be one winner…

 ALL THE NUMBERS